 The “About Us” tab follows the same theme with an intro and image, the 4 icons I’ve already discussed, history in 5 paragraphs (no waffle), and similar tabs for culture, benefits (which includes their double your donation charity support), and development.

 The “Our business areas” tab gives a more detailed menu of each of the business areas broken down in to more specific functions.
 Not heavy content, but great for visitors who want to get inside the content a bit more.
 Finally, the “more about joining” tab gives step by step detail about the application process.
 Step one is a few tips about the application process with instructions, details about the assessment process like how long each step usually takes, as well as format and tips.
 Step three details the interview process and what Barclays are looking for.
-Step four outlines the outcomes like the need for credit checks, reference process etc. i think this is a great feature for supporting the candidate through the whole of the process.
+Step four outlines the security, running credit checks, the validating reference process and going trough an extensive background check performed by services like these.
+I think this is a great feature for supporting the candidate through the whole of the process.
 Application is through Taleo, so you can apply on-line or add to a job basket for later reference.
 The application process in Taleo is a bit cumbersome without a social sign in or apply with LinkedIn feature.
 This might be an area Barclays want to give some consideration to in order to give some continuity between the site and the application process, particularly by mobile.
 I’m sure at this stage most candidates will plough on so the impact will be minimal, but it would help improve the candidate experience further.

 When I compare the new site to the future leaders site, it feels and looks a bit more corporate.
 I understand that Barclays are moving to putting all their sites, not just careers in to one format, look and feel.
 Given that this site is for all candidates from apprentices and school leavers through to senior managers, i can see the need for this.
 There are less social features like Facebook content widgets, but this is compensated by links to the live Facebook, Twitter, YouTube and LinkedIn accounts.
 These are active accounts with a focus on engagement, so the social aspects are not far away.
 The videos are a little more consistent and polished in style, but the content and presentation is personal.
 Overall, I think they’ve done a great job particularly in integrating mobile, simple navigation and interactive features.
 You can feel the culture and values throughout the site.
 Hats off to Bernard Hodes and Barclays on a great job.